-- A registered Girl Scout Cadette (grades 6-8) - · Completed the Bronze Award, a Cadette Leadership Award, or a Cadette Journey - Optional: Completed Silver Award Training
+- A registered Girl Scout Cadette (grades 6-8) - · Completed a Cadette Journey, including the Journey's Take Action project - · Optional: Completed Silver Award Training

-Highly recommended: Silver Award Training for Girl Scouts, troop/group leaders, and other adults
+Highly recommended: Striving for Silver for Girl Scouts, troop/group leaders and other adults.

-- Register your Girl Scout(s) for training: Troop leaders or parents/legal guardians can register Girl Scouts for training. - Attend a training session: Troop leaders and parents/legal guardians are encouraged to attend Silver Award trainings with their Girl Scouts to familiarize themselves with the Silver Award requirements and process.
+- Register your Girl Scout(s) for workshop: Troop leaders or parents/legal guardians can register Girl Scouts for workshop. - Attend Striving for Silver workshop: Troop leaders and parents/legal guardians are encouraged to attend Silver Award workshops with their Girl Scouts to familiarize themselves with the Silver Award requirements and process.
 When troop parents/legal guardians understand the process and see the value, they can help their Girl Scouts prioritize it among their other commitments. - Dedicate a few minutes of meetings to updates on Silver Award Projects: Short check-ins during regular meetings or dedicated meetings to Silver Award issues can help Girl Scouts brainstorm general tips for moving forward, troubleshoot obstacles, give direction for resources, and discuss ways members can support one another.
-Step 2 on page 19, "Build Your Team," and Step 3 on page 21, "Explore Your Community," include great meeting activities for troops.
+Step 2 on page 19, "Build Your Team," and Step 3 on page 21, "Explore Your Community," include great meeting activities for troops. - · Attend a Virtual Highest Awards Office hours that are held on a monthly basis.